Marcus Jastrow: Aids organization of American Jews

-In the autumn of 1866 he went to Philadelphia as rabbi of the Ashkenazi, Congregation Rodeph Shalom, with which he was connected until his death, remaining in active service until 1892 and identifying himself with the interests of the Jewish community.
-The problem under discussion at the time was organization, urged in the Eastern States by the Orthodox Isaac Leeser, and in the Western by the Reform Isaac Mayer Wise.
-It dealt with higher education, representation, and the regulation of liturgical changes, and Jastrow's personality became a factor in its solution.
-When, through the exertions of Leeser, the Maimonides College, the first rabbinical college in the U.S., was opened at Philadelphia, Oct., 1867, Jastrow occupied the chair of religious philosophy and Jewish history, and later also of exegesis; he was identified with the college until it closed its doors four years later.
-He supported the plan of organizing the Board of Delegates of Civil and Religious Rights, and, under its auspices, the American Jewish Publication Society (1873).
-His main activity, however, from 1867 to 1871, was directed toward combating the tendencies expressed in the resolutions of the rabbinical conferences of 1869 and 1871.
+In the autumn of 1866 he went to Philadelphia as rabbi of the Ashkenazi congregation Rodeph Shalom, with which he was connected until his death, remaining in active service until 1892 and identifying himself with the interests of the Jewish community.

+The problem under discussion at the time was organization, urged in the East by the Orthodox Isaac Leeser and in the West by the Reform Isaac Mayer Wise.
+It dealt with higher education, representation, and the regulation of liturgical changes and Jastrow's personality became a factor in its solution.
+When, through the exertions of Leeser, the Maimonides College, the first rabbinical college in the United States, was opened at Philadelphia in October 1867, Jastrow occupied the chair of religious philosophy and Jewish history, and later also of exegesis; he was identified with the college until it closed its doors four years later.
+He supported the plan of organizing the Board of Delegates of Civil and Religious Rights and, under its auspices, the Jewish Publication Society (1873).
+However, his main activity from 1867 to 1871 was directed toward combating the tendencies expressed in the resolutions of the rabbinical conferences of 1869 and 1871.
 His opposition to them found expression in a series of polemical articles published in The Hebrew Leader and The Jewish Times.

-To the same period belongs his collaboration with the leading rabbi in Baltimore, Benjamin Szold, in the revision of the latter's prayer-book (Avodat Yisrael) and home prayer-book (Hegyon Leb), and his translation of the same prayer-books into English.
-(The prayer-book was later more thoroughly revised after his death.)
-In his own congregation his influence effected consolidation and growth; in the Jewish community he participated in the formation and reorganization of societies.
+To the same period belongs his collaboration with the leading rabbi in Baltimore, Benjamin Szold, in the revision of the latter's siddur (Seder Abodat Yisrael) and of Hirsch Edelmann's home siddur, Hegyon Leb or "Landshuth's Prayer-Book", and his translation of the same siddurim into English.
+In his congregation, Jastrow's influence effected consolidation and growth; in the Jewish community, he participated in the formation and reorganization of societies.